 So, for example, if you were wearing dark clothes while jogging at night, then those actions could be deemed unreasonable behavior for failure to follow adequate safety precautions.
 In this case, your damages may be reduced based on your degree of fault.

 If your Georgia pedestrian accident involves more than two people at fault, it’s best to discuss your unique situation with a qualified Atlanta personal injury attorney.
 A pedestrian accident lawyer will have the experience necessary to help you understand what damages you may be entitled to.

 If you are injured in a pedestrian accident in Georgia, you could be entitled to financial compensation.
 This compensation is referred to as damages and there are a few different types that you can be awarded in a lawsuit.

 The first type of damage is economic damage.
-Economic damages are clear cut, have an objective monetary amount, and include medical expenses such as hospital bills, physical therapy, and medications.
+Economic damages are clear-cut, have an objective monetary amount, and include medical treatment expenses such as hospital bills, physical therapy, and medications.
 Economic damages also cover destroyed property and lost wages during periods where you were unable to work due to the injury.